jorik041/Emerald-AI-wiki/Emerald-AI-API.md

 ```

 ### ResetAI
+`

-&emsp;`Resets an AI to its default state.
-This is useful if an AI is being respawned or reused.`&emsp;
+Resets an AI to its default state.
+This is useful if an AI is being respawned or reused.

+`
 ```c#
 EventsManager.ResetAI();
 ```